Please update your browser.

 On his desk in Plano, Texas, Bryan Gill has several guitar picks from Graceland with the initials TCB, which stand for Taking Care of Business — a personal motto Elvis Presley adopted in the early 1970s.

-The motto has personal meaning for Gill, the new Global Head of Neurodiversity for JPMorgan Chase.
+The motto has personal meaning for Gill, the new Global Head of the Office of Disability Inclusion for JPMorgan Chase.
 He and his team are creating a comprehensive strategy for cultivating neurodivergent talent with structured, tailored processes for support and career development.

 “Taking care of business is a mindset I’ve always had,” Gill says, “because there are times when you’ve just got to put your nose down, get in there and get things done.”